YouX subscription

 POKÉMON GO was the main driver of this process, as shown by some of the numbers it achieved:

-• 500 million downloads in the first two months
+• 500 Million downloads in the first two months

-• Revenue of 470 Million USD in 82 days.
+• Revenues of 470 Million USD in 82 days.

 Pokémon GO is an augmented reality game released in July 2016 for IOS and Android.
 This game used the GPS and camera of smartphones to allow players to interact with virtual creatures – the Pokémon – that appeared on the devices as if they were in the real world.